opea-project/GenAIComps/comps/dataprep/redis/multimodal_langchain/README.md

 ```

 # 🚀4.
 Consume Microservice
-Once document preparation microservice for Redis is started, user can use below commands to invoke the microservice to convert videos and their transcripts (optional) to embeddings and save to the Redis vector store.
+Once this dataprep microservice is started, user can use the below commands to invoke the microservice to convert videos and their transcripts (optional) to embeddings and save to the Redis vector store.

-This mircroservice has provided 3 different ways for users to ingest videos into Redis vector store for the 3 use cases.
+This mircroservice has provided 3 different ways for users to ingest videos into Redis vector store corresponding to the 3 use cases.

 ## 4.1 Consume *videos_with_transcripts* API
 **Use case:** This API is used when a transcript file (under `.vtt` format) is available for each video.